Haskell Indian Nations University: Pontiac Hall

 Built in 1934, Pontiac Hall was named after an Ottawa chief.
 It is located immediately south of the main quadrangle.

 Powhatan Hall

-Powhatan Hall was constructed in 1932 and named after the paramount chief of the Powhatan Confederacy, made up of 30 Algonquian-speaking tribes in coastal Virginia.
+Powhatan Hall was constructed in 1932 and named after the Mamanatowick of the Powhatan Confederacy, made up of 30 Algonquian-speaking tribes in coastal Virginia.
 Originally used for classrooms, it has been adapted as a residential hall, housing Student Residential Assistants (SRS).

 Roe Cloud Hall

-Completed in 1997, Roe Cloud Hall was named after Henry Roe Cloud, a member of the Winnebago Nation.
-He was the first American Indian superintendent of the Haskell Institute, serving from 1933 to 1935.
+Completed in 1997, Roe Cloud Hall was named after Henry Roe Cloud, a member of the Winnebago Nation who was the first American Indian superintendent of the Haskell Institute, serving from 1933 to 1935.
+During his tenure, then "Haskell Institute" began demilitarizing the school and Roe Cloud helped to change the US policy of assimilation towards native peoples.
 Roe Cloud later served in the presidential administrations of Herbert Hoover and Franklin Delano Roosevelt.
 He was a spokesman for American Indian issues and education throughout his life.
 It is a residential hall for both men and women.

 Sequoyah Hall

 Sequoyah Hall was built in 1961 and named for Sequoyah, the Cherokee who developed a syllabary writing system for the Cherokee language in the early 19th century; this was the first known independent development of a writing system.
 It lies on the eastern edge of the main quadrangle area.